sslinkyy/AISubaruTuner/README.md

 These agents collaborate through documented APIs and follow strict safety and accessibility requirements.

 The UI now includes a **Tune Info Panel** that exposes ROM metadata such as file name, checksum, parser version and table counts for each session.
+Users can now browse the unmodified ROM tables right after uploading a tune.
+Tables expand into 2D or 3D grids with axis headers so you can inspect raw values before any changes are applied.
+A dedicated **Debug** view exposes full session details and API responses for troubleshooting.

 ## Data Verification